Creating a Competency Tracker

-The Competency Review module is not a standard feature; therefore, the option to create a Competency Review will not be visible within your account unless your organization has purchased it as an upgrade.
+The Competency Tracker module is not a standard feature; therefore, the option to create a Competency Tracker will not be visible within your account unless your organization has purchased it as an upgrade.

-Only Administrators and Instructors can create a Competency Review.
+Only Administrators and Instructors can create a Competency Tracker.
 The instructions below will begin from the viewpoint of an Administrator.

 Step 1 - Properties

 - Code - You can input any alphanumeric code to uniquely identify your module.
 You may wish to include an abbreviation of your organization's name, the module title, and/or a number in the code to facilitate searching for the module in the future.
 The code you use must be unique across all Relias customer sites.
 If you do not input your own code, the system will automatically generate one for you.

 - Credit Hours - The number of credit hours a learner will earn upon completing the module, as it appears on the Course Completion History and Training Hours reports.

 - Title - The title of your module as it appears in the module list and to your Learners.

 - Description - The description of the module as it appears to Learners.